 - Ultrasound-guided core biopsy – uses ultrasound to obtain samples of tissue using needles, similar to a stereotactic core biopsy

-The most common examination performed is screening mammography of women 40 years of age and over as recommended by the American Medical Association, American Cancer Society and American College of Radiology.
+The most common examination performed is screening mammography of women 40 years of age and over as recommended by the American College of Obstetricians and Gynecologists, American Cancer Society, National Comprehensive Cancer Network, and American College of Radiology.
 It is used to detect breast abnormalities before they have a chance to become clinically apparent.

 Diagnostic mammogram is a radiographic examination used to further investigate a finding identified on screening mammography or when there is a clinical finding, such as a new lump.
 We are fully accredited by the American College of Radiology, in compliance with the Michigan Department of Consumer and Industry Services and the Food and Drug Administration's Mammography Quality Standards Act.
 The Department of Radiology also consults on mammograms taken outside the University of Michigan Health System.